lepovica/FuzzyLogicJS/README.md

 Here is the time when we notice that fuzzy sets and fuzzy linguistic variables are very comfortable to express human's assessment when making a desicion.
 It depends on many things with different values depends on what the values mesearues.
 To achive a good assessment you need to use good numbers.
-This depends on the values that the game uses in its own logic.
+This depends on the values that the game uses in its own logic and your own assessment.
 In the distance we use big numbers because in the space distances between two planets are very big even measured in ligth years.

 We almost define all the variables we need.
 With the same method we can define linguistic variable to measure the choice of our planet.
 Simply add one more variable called desirability.
-You can choose another name but this is seems most accurate to me in the case of chosing planet to attack.
+You can choose another name but this seems most accurate to me in the case of chosing planet to attack.

 ```dart